Aasha Khosa/New Delhi

 Tell me about your moments of ecstasy and sorrow?

 Besides Anjali’s death when I reached the summit, I broke down.
 I cried my heart out: it was a mix of tears of joy and sadness.
-My two fingers were inflicted with stage two frost bite.
-I was lucky to get immediate medication from a foreigner who carried special medicine; my fingers were saved otherwise I would have to get these amputated.
+My two fingers were inflicted with stage two frostbite.
+I was lucky to get immediate medication from a foreigner who carried special medicine; my fingers were saved otherwise I would have had to get these amputated.
 The journey tests your patience and resilience.
 At one stage of the journey, I got sick.
-My oxygen levels would suddenly fall at that particular point and there was a possibility of I having to drop out.
+My oxygen levels would suddenly fall at that particular point and there was a possibility of I had to drop out.
 I couldn’t even think of it.
 I cried.
 A team of NSG (National Security Guard) came to our camp and patted me.
 They told me to wait for one more night before taking a final call.
-I was fine next morning.
+I was fine the next morning.

-What bad experiences you encountered in Kashmir?
+What bad experiences did you encounter in Kashmir?

-There are always some people who don’t want to accept the fact that a girl from Kashmir can climb the Everest.
+There are always some people who don’t want to accept the fact that a girl from Kashmir can climb Everest.
 They would taunt me; others trolled me on social media and some even say I am a fraud.
 I was so disgusted with all this at one stage that I thought of ending my life.
 But my parents rescued me from that situation.
-In Kashmir, again it’s the elite whose success is celebrated; the poor people have no clout and their success is not a news.
+In Kashmir, again it’s the elite whose success is celebrated; the poor people have no clout and their success is not a piece of news.
 I ask the government to make provisions for poor children to do rock climbing and adventure sports.

 What are your future plans?

 I want to see Kashmiri youth fall in love with nature.
-Once you get hooked on to the Nature it will never leave you.
+Once you get hooked on Nature it will never leave you.
 Boys who have taken to drugs and other vices will be fine once they turn to nature.
 I want girls to take up adventure sports in a big way; we have everything that Nature can give humans.
-Then if so many girls from states like Uttrakhand, Rajasthan, Maharashtra and Himachal Pradesh can take to mountaineering in a big why can’t the girls of J&K?
+Then if so many girls from states like Uttrakhand, Rajasthan, Maharashtra, and Himachal Pradesh can take to mountaineering in a big why can’t the girls of J&K?

 Who has inspired you the most?